The aims of the RE Department

 In modern times religion may not be so obviously prominent in the lives of many, yet the claims of religion continue to persist even as scientific and non-religious perspectives have become ever advancing.
 We still find religion everywhere, on television, in film, in popular music, in our community.
 We discover religion at the centre of global issues and cultural conflict.
 We see religion in the lives of the people we know and love, and in ourselves, as we grow and discover the person that we are.

 Overall, religion is a powerful and persistent part of humanity.
-It provokes intense debate and critical questions, after all each and every one of us wants to know more about the world around us and ultimately what our the meaning and purpose is amongst it all.
+It provokes intense debate and critical questions, after all each and every one of us wants to know more about the world around us and ultimately what our meaning and purpose is amongst it all.

 Through the study of RE you will be able to make direct observations about the world around you, you will learn how to think critically and form philosophical questions, you will gain a cross-cultural understanding of the beliefs and practices that are ever increasing in modern society.

 KS3 – Agreed Syllabus for London Borough of Redbridge

 In Year 8 students will begin by studying the ethical subject of discrimination and prejudice, learning how religious and non-religious people respond to the issue.
 We then move on to explore Judaism, looking at the core beliefs, festivals and practices.
-Next we look at religious attitudes to the environment and the ethical debate about our responsibility as humans towards planet Earth and our treatment of other animal.
+Next, we look at religious attitudes to the environment and the ethical debate about our responsibility as humans towards planet Earth and our treatment of other animals.
 Our final topic of the year is an introduction to Buddhism.

 KS4 – OCR: Religious Studies AA